Watch this YouTube video on how to get startup ideas in our Founder FAQ series.

 How can new technology change the way existing problems are solved?

-2020 is a year that consumer behaviors are changing and evolving at a faster rate than ever before.
-Emerging trends that would have taken 5 to 10 years to mature are instead maturing overnight.
-There is a large opportunity to think about changing trends and build companies ahead of the curve.
+2020 was a year when consumer behaviors changed and evolved at a faster rate than ever before.
+Since then, emerging trends that would have taken 5 to 10 years to mature are instead maturing overnight.
+There is ample opportunity to think about changing trends and build companies ahead of the curve.
 Ecommerce, Employment, Insurance, and Mobile On-Demand are just a few industries where we are boosting investments as a result of new long-term trends.

 When thinking about the future, it’s important to think and plan for the long-term.
 The best ideas can be built into big, sustainable businesses that can solve problems and create value over the long-term.
 Avoid short-termism, also known as ideas which may seem solid in the short-term but have a short expiration date.